 It was while at Blyth, on 7th February, that he would volunteer for overseas service by signing the Imperial Overseas Service form.
 The second form, dated 9th February, is an application to be transferred to the 3/16th Battalion London Regiment.
 This document also tells us that Private Merton Rose was 5ft 6½in tall and had a 32in chest.

-Familiar to all infantrymen in the Great War, the 2/8th fell into the repeated rotation pattern between trench and billet through to the end of October.
+Familiar to all infantrymen in the Great War, the 2/8th fell into the repeated rotation pattern between reserve trench, support trench, front-line trench and withdrawal to billets.
+This continued to the end of October.
 All trenches that they occupied in this period were in the general Neuve Chapelle and Fauquissart area.
 The whole of November was given over to resting, training and fatigues duties.
 From the beginning of December, fatigue parties were engaged on or just behind the front line, constructing wire entanglements and salvaging.
 From the 16th to 20th trench duty was again carried out before falling back on the 20th.
-Christmas was spent in billets and under canvas at Hédauville, well away from their work of the last few months, but near the Somme”a sign of the road that lay ahead.
-24 The Diary records 25th CHRISTMAS DAY”Communion Services”entertainment for the troops.’
+Christmas was spent in billets and under canvas at Hédauville, well away from their work of the last few months, but near the Somme—a sign of the road that lay ahead.19 The Diary records ‘25th CHRISTMAS DAY—Communion Services—entertainment for the troops.’

 The London Gazette, which carried notifications of all appointments to Commissions, records